 -If you are booking a multiple session tattoo, your deposit will be rolled over to each new appointment and will be taken off of the final session of the tattoo.

--Drastic last minute alterations to your tattoo may result in not being able to get tattooed during your scheduled appointment.
-Changing the tattoo design to something that was not discussed at the time of the consultation may result in a new deposit to be left or we will possibly need to reschedule your appointment to a later date.
+-Last minute alterations to your tattoo design that was not discussed at the time of the consultation may result in a new deposit to be left or we will possibly need to reschedule your appointment to a later date.